 Commentary on managing unknown unknowns

-This story supports ideas set out in 4 ways to manage unknown unknowns and their opportunities, which expands on practical ways of managing Donald Rumsfold‘s “unknown unknowns” – see original recording.
+This story supports ideas set out in 4 ways to manage unknown unknowns and their opportunities, which expands on practical ways of managing Donald Rumsfold’s “unknown unknowns” – see https://en.wikipedia.org/wiki/There_are_known_knowns and original recording.
 There are other approaches.
 The story “Too many presidents” shows Gastion’s political approach to managing potential disasters.
-For example, see the story The secret devil’s advocate.
+For example, see the stories The secret devil’s advocate and An agency man.

 Analysis.
 In the distorted way of internal politics, Lisette was not told she was assigned to the team to investigate a suspected unknown-unknown.
 Gastion clearly had suspicions that the project would hit problems but did not want to tell anyone of his suspicions.
 In project terminology: there were ambiguous requirements and stakeholder contradictions.
 In Lisette’s terminology: too many presidents.

 Gastion’s strategy was to put a business analyst into the project because her discipline would mean she would map the logic and find any failures, and even if reluctantly, she would see possible solutions.